gregoryguillou/terraform-api/docs/CONCEPT.md

 ## Supported operations

-Terraform Deck supports the following set of operations:
+Terraform-deck supports the following set of operations:

 - An authentication model based on an API Key that grant a JWT token to manage
 - The ability to list the environments and workspaces that can be provisionned